pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 The call was hosted by [David Chesnut](http://twitter.com/davidchesnut) (Microsoft) | @davidchesnut.
 Recorded July 13, 2022.

 {{< youtube COic6ghBWsU&t >}}

-## Topic summaries

-* **Microsoft Word update** – specifically, Word JavaScript API online-only requirement set - GA feature areas available only for Word on the web.
-Feature areas include support for footnotes and endnotes (insert, get collections, navigate and operate footnotes/endnotes), comments and track changes.
-Additionally, Fields APIs (web-only Preview) to Get collections of fields, Paragraph, Range, Table and TableRow objects and Navigate fields.
-Feature candidates for next GA release.
-* **Outlook Add-ins Update (REST decommission, Shared Folders support, Item Multi-Select)** – Outlook add-in news.
-1) REST Decommission update - APIs impacted, key dates for add-ins using REST and Microsoft Graph calls plus issues reporting; 2) Support for Shared Folders - Delegates and Shared Mailbox in Exchange OnPrem is in beta! (win32 16.0.15505.20000), and 3) Support for Item Multi-Select (Beta coming soon).
-For example select 3 e-mails and retrieve information from all three simultaneously.
-* **SSO samples update** – token handling in SSO NodeJS sample has been updated to not return a middle-tier token back to the client.
-Step through the logic of the three scenarios addressed in this sample.
-SSO with OBO (successful flow), SSO fails and must use MSAL (fallback flow) and the SSO token expired flow.
-Tips on extending this sample along with security notes.

 ## Agenda

 * Word update – [Yun Wang] - Principal Product Manager (Microsoft) – [1:21](https://www.youtube.com/watch?v=COic6ghBWsU&t=81s)